Hey Kids (Start Here)

 It’s simply a bottle of tequila.

-It bears no particular importance; it is notable only in its classification as a member in a series of endless capitulations to the Geiszlerian proclivities laid out in his mind like dominoes, prone to occasional, catastrophic collapse into a personality that isn’t his own.
+It bears no particular importance; it’s notable only in its classification as a member in a series of endless capitulations to the Geiszlerian proclivities laid out in his mind like dominoes, prone to occasional, catastrophic collapse into a personality that isn’t his own.

-There is a knock on his office door, which, fortunately, puts an end to his unacceptable, distracted ruminating on tequila of all things.
-Unfortunately, he is not feeling particularly sociable at this precise moment.
+There’s a knock on his office door, which fortunately puts an end to his distracted ruminating on tequila, of all things.
+Unfortunately, he’s not feeling particularly sociable at this precise moment.

 It has, in fact, been a long month.

-Hermann arranges his face into a pleasant expression and then says, “yes?” in a manner that is crisp and polite and ideally gives no insight into his interrupted ruminations on alcohol and tiled games of blocking.
+Hermann arranges his face into a pleasant expression and says, “Yes?” in a manner that’s crisp and polite and ideally gives no insight into his interrupted ruminations on alcohol and tiled games of blocking.

 His door opens to reveal Professor Starr.